 Early Middle Ages

-The important feature of this age was the forehead.
+The critical feature of this age was the forehead.
 Women plucked their hairlines and removed their brows to draw attention towards their forehead.

-Queen Elizabeth I had strawberry blonde eyebrows which inspired many women in her country to dye their hair and brows to similar reddish blonde.
+Queen Elizabeth I had strawberry blonde eyebrows that inspired many women to dye their hair and brows to a similar reddish blonde.

-People back then did not have alternatives to shape their brows daily like we have in present times.
-We have various options available like eyebrow tattooing, eyebrow feathering or micro pigmentation, brow extensions that can be applied similarly to eyelash extensions and last about 3-5 weeks.
+People back then did not have alternatives to shape their brows daily as we have in present times.
+We have various options available like eyebrow tattooing, eyebrow feathering or micro-pigmentation, and brow extensions that can be applied similarly to eyelash extensions and last about 3-5 weeks.

 Eyebrow trends are ever-evolving.

-It is also known as Cosmetic tattooing, 3-D eyebrow embroidery, etching, feathering or micro balding where needle pin or machine is used to grow hair in a way creating the trendy brow shapes.
-It is a form of semi-permanent beauty technique that can last up to two years depending upon the touch ups you get in between, individual’s skin type and how well it holds the pigment.
-Unlike placing of pigments into the lower layers of the skin as in ‘normal’ tattooing, it uses a micro blade.
+It is also known as Cosmetic tattooing, 3-D eyebrow embroidery, etching, feathering, or micro balding, where a needle pin or machine grows hair to create trendy brow shapes.
+It is a semi-permanent beauty technique that can last up to two years depending upon the touch-ups you get in between, an individual’s skin type, and how well it holds the pigment.
+Unlike placing dyes into the lower layers of the skin as in ‘normal’ tattooing, it uses a microblade.

 A fine blade consisting of a line of tiny needles is dipped in pigment.
-It is then gently stroked across the skin to ‘create’ fine hairs that resemble the person’s own eyebrows.
+It is then gently stroked across the skin to ‘create’ fine hairs that resemble the person’s eyebrows.
 It can be used to fill in thin brows, extend or thicken existing brows or create brows lost due to any disease or over-plucking.
-The pigments that are used are made up of natural plant-based, or synthetic.
+The pigments used are natural plant-based or synthetic.

 Brow shaping with wax and tint

 Different techniques are used across the world for shaping your brows.
-Like Eyebrow tint which is a form of semi-permanent hair dye formulated specifically for use on the eyebrows.
-Which helps in making your brows look thick or thin, which ever way you wish to have it.
-But tinting is a sensitive process so research well before you get it done.
+Like Eyebrow tint, a form of semi-permanent hair-dye formulated specifically for use on the eyebrows.
+This helps make your brows look thick or thin, whichever way you wish to have it.
+But tinting is a sensitive process, so research well before you get it done.

-Eyebrow threading is also a way which removes short hair in a row to brow tinting which, according to certain theories, started being practiced in India over 6000 years ago and later spread throughout Asia.
+Eyebrow threading is also a way to remove short hair in a row to brow tinting, which according to specific theories, started being practiced in India over 6000 years ago and later spread throughout Asia.

-The Arabic word for threading is ‘Khite’; in Egypt, it is also called ‘Fatlah’.
+The Arabic word for threading is ‘Kite’; in Egypt, it is called ‘Fatlah.’
 It is a widely practiced form of brow shaping in India.

-Threading is widely practiced amongst Iranians.
+Threading is widely practiced among Iranians.
 But it was originally only done when a woman was getting married or for special occasions.
-In ancient Iran, threading was a sign that a girl had reached her adulthood.
+In ancient Iran, threading was a sign that a girl had reached adulthood.

-This eyebrow trend is also very popular in China and other East Asian countries, such as Korea.
+This eyebrow trend is also viral in China and other East Asian countries, such as Korea.
 It was historically done on brides and married women.

-So, follow these popular eyebrow trends instead of getting your hair tweez and plucking those extra hair follicles, for the look you wish.
+So, follow these popular eyebrow trends instead of getting your hair tweezing and plucking those extra hair follicles for the look you wish.
 And now, that won’t even take up your time and concentration in the morning.
-It is everyone’s dream to wake up with eyebrows of Hollywood celebs like Lily Collins, Cara Delevingne, and the likes, isn’t it?
-So hurry up go get the ones you want.
+Everyone dreams of waking up with Hollywood celebrities’ eyebrows like Lily Collins, Cara Delevingne, and the like, isn’t it?
+So hurry up, and get the ones you want.